Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Examples

 \section{Examples}

 We give two examples below.
-The first example is a simple index-4 DAE and the second example is a DAE representing an electrical network.
-Throughout the execution of our algorithm, it is emphasized that: (i) we only use combinatorial operations and numerical calculations over rational numbers (especially over integers in the following examples), and (ii) we do not reference nominal values of physical quantities.
+The first example is a simple index-4 DAE and the second example is the DAE~\eqref{eq:example2_eq} representing the electrical network shown in \cref{fig:RLC}.
+Throughout the execution of our algorithm, it is emphasized that: (i) we only use combinatorial operations and numerical calculations over rational numbers (over integers in the following examples), and (ii) we do not reference values of physical quantities.